GraphQL vs REST: A Dialogue Between Frontend and Backend

 };

-With GraphQL, any client can compose any query the schema allows.
-Most of those compositions are fine.
-Some of them are accidentally expensive.
-And a few โ if you're unlucky and your schema has circular references โ can be deliberately expensive.
-We had to add query depth limiting, query cost analysis, and request timeout middleware.
-Three pieces of infrastructure that a REST API just doesn't need.
+The deeper issue was query complexity.
+With REST, each endpoint does a known, predictable thing.
+You trace GET /api/shipments/:id/status to a single SQL query.
+You index for it.
+Put a cache header on it.
+Done.
+With GraphQL, any client can compose any query the schema permits.
+Most compositions are fine.
+Some are accidentally expensive.
+A few โ if your schema has circular references and you're unlucky โ can be deliberately expensive.
+We ended up adding query depth limiting, query cost analysis, and request timeout middleware.
+Three pieces of defensive infrastructure that a REST API just doesn't need.

-This section is short because the point is straightforward.
+Keeping this section short because the point doesn't require elaboration.

 REST uses GET requests.
 GET requests have URLs.
-URLs are the fundamental unit of HTTP caching โ your browser caches them, CDNs cache them, reverse proxies cache them.
-You add Cache-Control: public, max-age=300 to your shipment endpoint and every CDN node on the planet knows what to do with it.
-This isn't a small thing.
-For read-heavy public APIs, HTTP caching can reduce your server load by 90% or more, and the infrastructure for it has been refined over decades.
+URLs are the atomic unit of HTTP caching.
+Browsers cache them.
+CDNs cache them.
+Reverse proxies cache them.
+Slap Cache-Control: public, max-age=300 on your shipment endpoint and every CDN node on the planet knows the protocol.
+This infrastructure has been refined for decades.
+For read-heavy public APIs, HTTP caching can drop server load by 90% or more without you writing a single line of caching logic.

-GraphQL uses POST requests to a single endpoint.
+GraphQL sends POST requests to a single endpoint.
 CDNs don't cache POST requests by default.
-You can work around this with persisted queries (where each query gets a hash and can be sent as a GET with a query ID), but now you're maintaining a query registry, coordinating between frontend and backend deployments, and adding a layer of tooling that REST gives you for free.
-Apollo and Relay have client-side normalized caches that are impressive engineering, but they're solving a problem that REST largely avoids by leaning on HTTP's built-in caching model.
+Workarounds exist โ persisted queries where each query gets a hash and can be sent as a GET with a query ID โ but now you're maintaining a query registry, coordinating frontend and backend deploys, and adding a tooling layer that REST gives you for free by virtue of mapping to how HTTP already works.

-A GraphQL schema is a typed, self-documenting contract between the frontend and backend.
-It's not just documentation โ it's the actual source of truth for what data exists and how it's shaped.
-You can generate TypeScript types from it automatically.
-You can validate queries at build time.
-You can set up your editor to autocomplete fields as you write queries.
+A GraphQL schema is typed, self-documenting, and is the actual source of truth โ not a separate spec that might drift from reality.
+You generate TypeScript types from it.
+You validate queries at build time.
+Your editor autocompletes fields as you write.

 // Auto-generated from schema